This ground turkey spaghetti recipe is lightened up with ground turkey, but homemade and so flavorful you’d never know it’s turkey!

 - Crushed tomatoes, stewed tomatoes, tomato sauce, and tomato paste: Yes, all of these canned versions of tomatoes work together to bring your sauce to life!

 - Noodles: Serve it over noodles (can use gluten free or whole grain noodles) or roasted spaghetti squash to make it low-carb.
-OR use it in any recipe calling for a meaty marinara sauce.
+OR use this sauce in any recipe calling for a meaty marinara sauce.

 How to Make Turkey Spaghetti